ADULT STUDY LEADERS

 As her dad, Dr. Pat, would say “One of the best ways to learn something is to teach it to others.”
 Teaching portions of the lesson at District Mission u gatherings has proven this to be true.

-Debbie has been a member of United Women in Faith since 2004 and is a member of St. Luke UMC in Enterprise, AL. She has been the Dothan District President and has served as Membership Nurture and Outreach chair and Communications chair on the district level as well as serving as interim Communications Coordinator on the conference level.
+Debbie has been a member of United Women in Faith since 2004 and is a member of St. Luke UMC in Enterprise, AL. She has been the Dothan District President and has served as Membership, Nurture, & Outreach chair and Communications chair on the district level as well as serving as interim Communications Coordinator on the conference level.
 She currently is the president for the Southeastern Jurisdiction United Women in Faith and has served as the President of the Alabama-West Florida Conference United Women in Faith.
 She also enjoys teaching mission studies which she has done at conference and district levels since 2014.

 Debbie’s professional experience includes the positions of high school English teacher, cheer coach and judge, executive director of the National Council for Spirit Safety and Education, an editor of online cheer magazine, and public speaker.
 She is currently a volunteer for church and community.
 Bracewell has a degree in English Education, Master’s Degree in Secondary Administration, and a Master’s Degree in Strategic Communication from Troy University.